How to Submit Story Ideas and Press Releases

 We accept pitches for feature articles, news, product introductions and updates, how-to stories, case studies and deployment news.
 You can e-mail press releases directly to the editors.
 We do honor embargoes, so feel free to pitch news before it is widely distributed.

 We also consider contributed articles.
 Note that as a matter of policy, we do not publish articles bylined by vendors.

-For the site and newsletters, you may pitch directly to David Nagel, Joshua Bolkan and Kanoe Namahoe.
+For the site and newsletters, you may pitch directly to all of our editorial staff members:

-For the monthly digital edition, you may pitch directly to Chris Piehler.
+For the print edition, you may pitch directly to David Nagel and/or Richard Chang.
 It is most helpful to pitch directly against a story slot on the Editorial Calendar.
-Make sure to identify the editorial story slot in your subject box (e.g., "June Object-Oriented Technology story").
-Please allow to to three weeks for response to story pitches.
+Make sure to identify the editorial story slot in your subject box (e.g., "June robotics story").
+Please allow two to three weeks for response to story pitches.

 See also our Contact Us page for more details.